geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His gallant offspring with a parent’s pride.<br>
 Amid the band a martial form was seen,<br>
 A Gallic prince, the bold Aventurine;[^53]<br>

-[^52]: When acted upon by fire, iron, cobalt, nickel, tellurium, and most of the metals, fly off in sparks, but zinc burns with a beautiful green flame, and its gaseous oxyde rises in clouds of white smoke.

-[^53]: The aventurine is a beautiful stone, consisting of brown, green, or red quartz or felspar, interspersed with small laminae of mica, which give it a spangled appearance: it is very brittle.
-It comes from France and from Siberia.

 Thick stars of gold adorn’d his crimson vest,<br>
 His crimson helmet bore a golden crest;<br>
 But from Pyrides’ arm a single stroke<br>